AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-to-azure.md

 This article describes how to replicate on-premises Hyper-V virtual machines managed in System Center VMM clouds to Azure, using the [Azure Site Recovery](site-recovery-overview.md) service in the Azure portal.

-After reading this article, post any comments at the bottom, or on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/forums/zh-cn/home?forum=hypervrecovmgr).

 If you want to migrate machines to Azure (without failback), learn more in [this article](site-recovery-migrate-to-azure.md).